aaravsureka-dotcom/J.A.S.P.E.R./README.md

-# JARVIS-v0.3: Character-Level Transformer from Scratch
+# mini-transformer-pytorch (v0.3)

-> A lightweight, decoder-only causal Transformer language model written entirely in native PyTorch.
-Built from first principles to study attention dynamics, backpropagation, and sequence modeling without reliance on high-level abstractions.
+> A lightweight, single-head causal Transformer decoder written from scratch in native PyTorch.
+Built from first principles to study tensor geometry, attention dynamics, and sequence modeling without reliance on high-level library abstractions.

 ---

 ## Overview

-**JARVIS-v0.3** is an experimental character-level decoder-only language model.
+**mini-transformer-pytorch** is an experimental character-level decoder-only language model.
 The goal of this release is to validate the core mathematical pipeline of Transformer self-attention: mapping discrete tokens into vector spaces, injecting positional context, calculating causal attention scores, and updating weights via gradient descent.

 ### Key Technical Specs
 * **Tokenizer:** Custom character-level mapping (`vocab_size = 41`)